UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 AGRICULTURE AND NATURAL RESOURCES

-Irwin County Cooperative Extension serves county citizens through multiple avenues.
-The foundation of many agent recommendations begins with soil testing.
-A total of 1,172 soil samples were submitted to the UGA Soil and Water Lab, which makes Irwin County seventh in the state in soil submissions in 2023.
-The major activity is winter production meetings and we had just completed all our winter planned meetings prior to the Covid-19 mandated office closure.
-Those topics were weed management, peanut production, cotton production, disease management, and pecan production delivered by specialists and agents, reaching more than 435 personal contacts.
+The major activity is winter production meetings, and we have just completed all our winter planned meetings.
+Those topics were weed management, peanut production, cotton production, disease management, and pecan production, forage and beef production delivered by specialists and agents, reaching more than 800 personal contacts.
 Applied research is another way to gather and share information.
 Through applied research on-farm trials information is collected on the local level.
-In 2020, our office staff participated in numerous trials that focused on cotton seed study, peanut fungicide trial, peanut Endoprime trial, assistance in cotton and peanut variety trials, twin vs single peanut trial, psyllid trapping in citrus, and a corn yield determination.
+In 2025, our office staff participated in numerous trials that focused on citrus production, peanut fungicide trial, peanut deer damage trial, tomato spotted wilt disease, assistance in cotton and peanut variety trials, heifer development, pecan fungicide, and a corn yield determination.
 Educational efforts go beyond the county boundary through presentations to district and state opportunities.
-Many of these applied research trials were accomplished with the aid of a summer intern who spent three months of the summer learning about UGA Cooperative Extension and the role of the county agent.
+Many of these applied research trials were accomplished due to collaboration with other organizations such as Georgia Cattlemen’s, Georgia Young Farmers, and Ag Industry representatives.

 4-H YOUTH DEVELOPMENT